failxstar/civicintel/README.md

 </div>

-## Thank you for exploring Swachh Nagar!
+## Thank you for exploring Civicintel!